Your Virus and threat protection is managed by your organization

 4. Restart your PC and try turning on Windows Defender again.
 This should fix the “Your Virus and threat protection is managed by your organization” error in Windows 11 or 10.

 If you’re using a Windows computer that’s managed by an organization, the group policy settings might have disabled Windows Defender.
-To check the group policy settings:
+Try checking the relevant group policy settings.

 1. Press the Win+R keys to open the Run window.
 Type “gpedit.msc” and press Enter.